seegg/barebone-demo/README.md

 for filtering specific values of the state and actions.
-For the `useStore` hook, the values of the state is access through `state => state.<store name>` where `<store name>` is the name that was defined while creating the store.
+For the `useStore` hook, the values of the state is access through `state => state.<store name>` where `<store name>` is the name that was provided while creating the store.
 ```ts
 import {useCounterStore, useCounterActions} from './counterStore'